- Editor Rating

 - Value For The PriceEditor: 70%

-CleanMyPC is the PC sibling to MacPaw's award winning CleanMyMac 3 optimization software.
+CleanMyPC is the PC sibling to MacPaw's award-winning CleanMyMac 3 optimization software.

-When it comes to routine PC maintenance, the average consumer is not all that knowledgeable as to what should be done to keep their machine running smoothly.
+When it comes to routine PC maintenance, the average consumer is not all that knowledge as to what should be done to keep their machine running smoothly.
 While there are some quality software on the market (CCleaner) available for free many are gimmicky to try and get you to spend money on expensive software or are too complicated to understand for the average user.

 Today, we are going to take a look at CleanMyPC, the sibling software to its Mac counterpart with all the bells and whistles you’ll need for clearing up unnecessary space and optimizing your Windows machine for extended use.

 MacPaw has set up a simple pricing model for CleanMyPC which offers a free version for testing purposes then an affordable license should you decide it is the right software for your needs.

 Anyone can download CleanMyPC for free via the MacPaw website.
 This free version will scan your PC in its entirety although it will only allow cleaning of up to 500MB of unnecessary files.
 Most people who need a proper cleanup of their machine will have several gigabytes (sometimes a great deal more) that is taking up unnecessary space so you’ll need to purchase a premium license to take care of this.